British children's books don't reflect cultural diversity, Laureate says

 Her own best-known books, the Noughts and Crosses trilogy, tackle racism, teenage sex and terrorism - challenging stereotypes by showing white-skinned characters subjected to prejudices and restrictions.

-She responds by saying that those who criticized her had not read the books, and if they had, they would realize that the books help people understand motivations, not condone them.
+She responds by saying that those who criticised her had not read the books, and if they had, they would realise that the books help people understand motivations, not condone them.

 Blackman won her two-year term as Laureate, awarded after consultations including librarians, booksellers and children voting online, in 2013.
 The role champions children’s literature and past holders include Julia Donaldson, author of the Gruffalo, and illustrator Quentin Blake.